 But corporations aren’t the only actors in this water privatization scheme.
 State environmental agencies are issuing permits to corporations to extract millions of gallons of water a day from local aquifers to bottle and sell.
 This is literally drying up our communities, as the majority of bottled water in the U.S. is drawn from drought zones.

 The CEO of Nestlé, Paul Brabeck, has said, “Access to water should not be a public right,” and that governments should privatize all water supplies.
-As Nestlé itself owns more than 70% of the world’s bottled water brands and leases or owns 50 spring sites in the U.S., the company is well on its way to monopolizing the resource most crucial to sustaining life on the planet – a resource that political analysts speculate will spark wars in the coming decades.
+As Nestlé itself owns more than 70 percent of the world’s bottled water brands and leases or owns spring sites across the U.S., this and other companies continue to push for more corporate control over water – a liquid that has already sparked people-powered uprisings and conflict.

 Brabeck doesn’t seem concerned about this.
-Nestlé Waters, which owns Arrowhead, has been transporting water from the San Bernadino National Forest using a permit that expired in 1988.
+Nestlé Waters has been transporting water from the San Bernadino National Forest using a permit that expired in 1988.
 In 2013, the company extracted 27 million gallons of water from springs in the area – at the low cost of one expired permit: $524.
 That same year, it extracted another 51 million gallons from groundwater in the area.
-In Colorado, despite opposition from nearly 80% of Chaffee County’s residents, Nestlé will extract 650 million gallons of Arkansas Valley water by 2020.
+In Colorado, despite opposition from nearly 80 percent of Chaffee County’s residents, Nestlé will extract 650 million gallons of Arkansas Valley water by 2020.

-Sometimes, the water for sale isn’t even kept inside the country.
 A deal struck between Cadiz Inc. and the Metropolitan Water District of California will allow the corporation to sell up to 30,000 acre-feet of water a year to any potential buyer, through publicly owned pipes.
-Such massive water exports cause lasting harm to our communities and ecosystems.
 So much water has been sucked out of the Colorado River and the Rio Grande, that neither river reaches the sea anymore.

 The business of bottling water is a uniquely extractive and deceptive industry.
 Fact after fact can be lined up to tear a hole in the reasoning behind bottled water, yet it continues.
 A small network of people are behind the greatest PR ruse since the tobacco industry’s hold on the American public 80 years ago – that their “pure” water trumps tap water and is a worthwhile product.

-Evian happens to be “naïve” spelled backwards – such striking coincidences don’t often occur.
-Even though the company is named after springs in Évian-les-Bains, France, this coincidence perfectly illustrates the trickery behind bottled water.
-Unfortunately, consumers have bought into the game, as bottled water is America’s fastest growing drink of choice.
-Americans’ demand for bottled water has more than tripled since 1991 and is more than 21 times the demand from 1976, when Nestlé’s Perrier hit the market.
-How did we ever survive without bottled water?
+Evian happens to be “naïve” spelled backwards.
+Even though the company is named after springs in Évian-les-Bains, France, this coincidence perfectly embodies the industry.
+Unfortunately, consumers have bought into the game, as bottled water is a top drink of choice.

 A major selling point of bottled water is that once extracted, it is “purified.”
 However, this is inaccurate.
-Nine of the top ten selling brands either don’t disclose information about the source of the water, the contamination testing, or if and how the water is purified – transparency doesn’t seem to go beyond the water itself.
-As well, because bottled water is treated as a food, it’s regulated by the FDA, whereas tap water is regulated by the stricter EPA.
-Further, 60–70% of bottled water is not even covered by FDA rules, as brands whose sales are confined to a single state are exempt from the FDA.
-Federal mandate doesn’t even require bottled water to be safer than tap water.
+Brands either don’t disclose information about the source of the water, the contamination testing, or if and how the water is purified – transparency doesn’t seem to go beyond the water itself.

 Most people would be correct to assume that their city or town’s water is owned and controlled by the local government.
 However, 35 million Americans receive their water from privately owned, for-profit utilities – the two biggest of which are American Water and United Water.
 Because the bottom line for a corporation is to turn profits, providing quality water and service at a fair price takes the back seat, leaving communities to suffer the cost.
-In Pekin, Illinois, water rates jumped 204% after 18 years of control by Illinois-American, a subsidiary of American Water.
-Puerto Rico came to learn the drawbacks of private water systems when the contracting company failed to maintain aqueducts and sewers, while charging residents for water that failed to even reach them.
+In Pekin, Illinois, water rates jumped 204 percent after 18 years of control by Illinois-American, a subsidiary of American Water.

 Water privatization leads to job losses.
 In Indianapolis, between 1994 and 1998, nearly 200 workers were laid off after privatization, putting water quality and service at risk from understaffing.